 Garten zum Wohnen – 1st.
-Prize for IBA´27
+Prize IBA´27

 Situated on the northern edge of the Körber Höhe residential area, where urban life meets the open landscape, the site occupies a threshold between city and countryside.
 Our concept, Garten zum Wohnen, bridges these two worlds through the presence of nature.
 Architecture and landscape are interwoven, with a green promenade flowing through buildings and open spaces alike; a green body manifesting as a planted staircase and lush arcades.
-Along Stauferstraße, a distinct edge marks the transition to the lower-lying landscape–where the promenade softens and blends into greenery.
+Along Stauferstraße, a distinct edge marks the transition to the lower-lying landscape–where the promenade softens and blends into the greenery.

 A horizontal promenade weaves between the structures, creating a seamless transition from the elevated Körber Höhe down into the surrounding lower landscape.